 Taking Your Own Learning Journey

 OPEN offers various benefit-rich categories of annual membership for those who wish to explore ideas and engage more deeply.
-Commencing in mid 2021, OPEN Member Learners can receive credit through for community conversations, conferences, and other experiences that translate into verifiable microcredentials.
-Verified experiences may be transferred for personal enrichment or for professional purposes, such as the to a member's Learner Employment Record (LER).
+Commencing in 2022, OPEN Member Learners can receive micro-credentials for engaging in community conversations, conferences, and other experiences that translate into verifiable credit.
+Verified experiences may be transferred for personal enrichment or for professional purposes, such as a member's Learner Employment Record (LER).

 Community Life and Storytelling All Year Long

 OPEN leverages its resources to elevate the reach of local groups, such as nonprofit agencies, schools and universities, or even non-institutional players.

 Neighborhood communities, individuals and dedicated groups bring ideas into being around localized events – encompassing not only discussions, but hands on demonstrations, film screenings and more.

 For next-level intellectual engagement, the sponsored Featured Speaker Series brings leading thinkers from across the country—and perhaps world—into a community's midst.
 Featured Speakers are embedded as keynotes into existing conferences, mini-conferences, or festivals.
 Likewise, multiple partners may join forces to co-produce a stand-alone OPEN Featured events.